 I am glad to report, that after a while I found a solution to my problem, that ‘feels me’.

-I feel at ease and I feel at peace.
+I felt at ease and at peace.

 But, dear me, I have got to do something about that Achilles’ heel of mine!